visualizedata/george-sieniawski-thesis/README.md

 Horowitz, Michael C. *The Diffusion of Military Power: Causes and Consequences for International Politics.* Princeton, NJ: Princeton University Press, 2010.

 Howe, Jonathan T. *Multicrises: Sea Power and Global Politics in the Missile Age.* Cambridge, MA: MIT Press, 1971.

+Kadmon, Naftali. *Toponymy: the Lore, Laws and Language of Geographic Names.* New York: Vantage Press, 2000.

 Koburger, Jr. Charles W. *Narrow Seas, Small Navies, and Fat Merchantmen.* New York: Praeger, 1990.